Last updated on January 12th, 2024 at 07:26 pm

-Just like we pointed earlier that Godwin Emefiele and his team at the apex bank on July 27, 2021, announced stoppage of sales of forex to over BDC operators in Nigeria due to sharp practices of the operators, such actions triggered artificial scarcity.
+Just like we pointed out earlier Godwin Emefiele and his team at the apex bank on July 27, 2021, announced a stoppage of sales of forex to over BDC operators in Nigeria due to sharp practices of the operators, such actions triggered artificial scarcity.

 It’s not surprising to see the CBN claiming on its website that the official exchange rate is NGN411 when banks sell for NGN450 or NGN480.
 This is what an economic professor described as Forex manipulation

 Supply of Dollars, Pounds, and Euros in the parallel market (which is one of the inventions of CBN in FX operation in Nigeria) was scarce due to the apex bank’s policy.

-Hoarding followed, the available ones at designated banks were insufficient.
+Hoarding followed, but the available ones at designated banks were insufficient.
 It led to rationing, though CBN assured that there was enough supply to the banks.

-Fraudulent Nigerian travellers who jumped on the loopholes of the policy also made some millions within a few days the policy came into effect by using fake visas to access PTA.
+Fraudulent Nigerian travelers who jumped on the loopholes of the policy also made some millions within a few days of the policy coming into effect by using fake visas to access PTA.
 So, this could trigger a change in the BTA exchange rate in Nigeria.

 Nigeria’s government under President Muhammadu Buhari says it’s taking a new direction by limiting importation, and investing in local production even when challenges like insecurity, poor policy, and poor infrastructure are deterrents to foreign investment in Nigeria.

 Unstable Fiscal Policy

 Another factor that may trigger PTA exchange fluctuation and variation is the fiscal policy of Nigeria.
 When a government over-borrows, it puts its foreign reserves in jeopardy, thereby mounting pressure on FX market back home.

-This is one of the challenges Buhari-led government has plundered the Nigerian economy into, and now the burden is on the troubled CBN governor who has been running helter-skelter to have a clean slate he had at Zenith.
+This is one of the challenges the Buhari-led government has plundered the Nigerian economy into, and now the burden is on the troubled CBN governor who has been running helter-skelter to have a clean slate he had at Zenith.
 One of the allegations levelled against Emefiele is that he had been defending Naira with foreign reserves

 Due to the power of the central bank in any economy, Nigeria’s apex bank on a timely basis “issues updates on its interventions to notify the public of its actions”.